AdamHadouTemsamani/Spring2025/Internet of Things/W5/Lecture.md

 ![alt text](images/lorawan-datarates.png)

 ### Duty cycles
+> Duty cycle is the percentage of time a device is actively transmitting versus its total cycle time.
 >LoRaWAN implements duty cycle rules made by regulators.
 On top of that, specific networks might have fairplay rules.